Home / News / How to Change Shock Absorbers

 Step 1: Use the spring compressor

 Many vehicles with struts and shocks are integrated with springs that can pop off and injure you if not removed properly.
 Place the spring compressor on all four shocks and clamp them into position.
-Once secured, tighten the compressor so they’re resting against all coil springs.
+Once secured you can tighten the compressor so that they’re resting against all coil springs.

 Step 2: Raise your car